laher/goxc/README.md

 goxc
 ====

-Cross compiler for Go, written in Go but still using *os.exec()* to call 'go build'.
+GoXC is a cross-compilation utility for Go, written in Go but using *os.exec()* to call 'go build'.

-This is inspired by Dave Cheney's Bash script [golang-crosscompile](https://github.com/davecheney/golang-crosscompile).
+GoXC inspired by Dave Cheney's Bash script [golang-crosscompile](https://github.com/davecheney/golang-crosscompile).
 BUT, goxc crosscompiles to all platforms at once.
 The artifacts are saved into a folder structure.

 Pre-requisites
 --------------